rweekly/rweekly.org/draft.md

 + [R profiling](http://ipub.com/r-profiling/)

-+ [Data Science for Political and Social Phenomena](http://chrisalbon.com/) - The motivation for this site and ongoing book project is to bridge that gap: to create a practical guide to applying data science to political and social phenomena.

 + [Analyze Face Emotions with R](http://thinktostart.com/analyze-face-emotions-r/)

 + [A very useful set of 254 slides on high performance computing](http://www.nimbios.org/ifiles/hpc/hpcR.pdf)